 I truly believe that you can make any dish into a proper feast!
 Whether thats a feast for one after work on a Tuesday, a casual feast for four on a Friday evening or a feast for 12 for a special occasion!

 For me, garlic mushrooms are an essential bedfellow to a great Steak and potatoes dinner.
 Throw in some peppery salad to cut through the richness and you have heck of a meal.
 If I’m not feeling like steak, I’ll create a similar meal with Sticky Maple Wings or BBQ Ribs.
+If I want even more veg I’ll add a side of Mexican Street Corn.

 If I’m having a burger (usually using southern style chicken rather than beef), I love to throw a garlic mushroom in as an extra layer.
 You can never include enough additions in a burger – fact.
 If I was making a burger for a vegetarian, it would almost certainly include at least one mushroom.
 They’re the ideal shape after all and they go amazingly with melty cheese!